hagl/dhall-unison/README.md

 pull https://github.com/hagl/dhall-unison:.dhall.trunk .external.dhall.trunk
 ```

 ## Usage

-`external.dhall.trunk.Dhall.evaluate : Text -> Either Text DhallValue` will evaluate a Dhall program into a DhallValue or and error message.
+`external.dhall.trunk.Dhall.evaluate : Text -> Either Text DhallValue` will evaluate a Dhall program into a DhallValue or an error message.

 A complete code example is given in `external.dhall.trunk.README`